MadMaddie81/Knowing-Europe/README.md

 * A bar with three option buttons has now appeared.
   - One of the buttons has the name of the correct answer.
   - The content of the other two buttons has been randomly generated from an array.
-  - The order of the options are also randomly generated.
+  - The order of the option buttons are also randomly generated.

 ![correct](assets/images/readme_images/correct.png)

-* If the player picks the right answer the bar behind the option buttons turns green and a message tells the player that they were indeed correct.
+* If the player picks the correct answer, the bar behind the option buttons turns green and a message tells the player that they were indeed correct.

 ![wrong](assets/images/readme_images/wrong.png)

-* If the user player incorrectly the bar turns red and the correct answer is displayed below.
+* If the player chooses incorrectly the bar turns red and the correct answer is displayed below.

 ### __The Capitols Game__